buntagonalprism/trapa_app/README.md

-## Semantic Versioning
+## Deployment
-Semantic versioning is used in this repository, with a format of `<MAJOR>.<MINOR>.<PATCH>`.
-- By default, each commit on master automatically increments the `<PATCH>` version and tags the repository
-- If the commit message title includes the text `(MINOR)` then the minor version is incremented and the patch version is reset to 0
-- If the commit message title includes the text `(MAJOR)` then the major version is incremented, and the minor version and patch version are both reset to 0

-Commits to other branches generate prelease version numbers using the most recent master branch tag and an incrementing prerelease version number in format `<MAJOR>.<MINOR>.<PATCH>-<PRERELEASE>`
+**Dev pipeline:** `build-and-deploy-dev.yaml`
+Each commit on master is:
+- Given a build number `<MAJOR>.<MINOR>.<PATCH>+<PRERELEASE>`.
+The major, minor, and patch version numbers are the same as the last production release.
+The prerelease number is auto-incremented, resetting to 0 after each prod relase.
+- Tested, built, and deployed to dev environment

+**Prod pipeline:** `build-and-deploy-prod.yaml`
+To release to production, create a branch named `release/v<MAJOR>.<MINOR>`.
+Each commit on a branch with this pattern is:
+- Tagged with a tag `v<MAJOR>.<MINOR>.<PATCH>` where the patch is auto-incremented
+- Tested, built, and deployed to the production environment

-## Build Pipeline Configuration
+### Pipeline Configuration
 1. Under Github Repo > Settings > Actions > General > Workflow permissions select "Read and write permissions" so the pipelines can push tags back to the repo
 2. Generate firebase service accounts for each environment:
     1. `firebase login`